 How is coursework completed?
 Is it done on an individual basis?
 How are assignments submitted?

 All coursework is administered online.
-With the exception of the occasional evening webinar that might be scheduled by your instructor (particularly in the research classes), class materials are administered and completed asynchronously at your convenience.
+With the exception of the occasional evening webinar that might be scheduled by your instructor (particularly in research classes), class materials are generally administered and completed asynchronously, at your convenience.
 The curriculum is heavily writing-based and often requires discussion board postings in addition to weekly assignments.
 Group work is sometimes required but not frequent.

 What is the average age for a student in the Ph.D. program?

 The average age of our Ph.D. student is 42.
-The vast majority of our students are working professionals representing many industries in both the public and private sector.
+The vast majority of our students are working professionals representing many industries in both the public and private sectors.